 Whether you're an old hand at charity fundraising events or this is your first-ever nonprofit event, we've got some jack-out-of-the-box ideas to try at your next black-tie gala, nonprofit fun run, or lunar landing.

 1. Be on time.

 Seriously.
 Michael Scott taught us, "Only really good friends show up early.
 Ergo de facto, if you wanna become good friends with somebody, show up to the party really early."
 And yes, that's going to happen at your event, so you want to be there.
 Plus, you're gonna feel so much more in control if you're around when the wrong ice sculpture arrives.

 We mean, obv.
 But do it with some panache!
-Funraise’s nonprofit event management software allows you to snappily check a lil’ box on your laptop or mobile device, which means no more clipboards with stacks of “alphabetized” attendee names.
+Funraise's nonprofit event management software allows you to snap a pic of a QR code on your mobile device, which means no more clipboards with stacks of "alphabetized" attendee names.
 It also means no more post-event data entry.

 Here's the thing.
 We all love Sir Mix-a-Lot, but nobody wants to be the donor dropping it low in eveningwear.
 (Or do we?)
 Put on some fancy instrumental masterpieces and people will feel like it's time to dish the dollars.
 (At least play an orchestral version of Baby Got Back.)

 If your event is black tie, have your team wear red ties.
 Dress in your org's brand colors so you know who to look for in a crowd—that's what Queen Elizabeth does!
 The idea is to never have to stress over where your team is when you need them, so make it easy for them to stand out.

 5. Wear a really tall hat or hairstyle to be seen amongst the crowd.